rusty-objects/bedrock-lib/README.md

 # gensh
 interactive shell for gen ai models

+## Implementations

+* ask - invokes Amazon Nova models.
+This is a one shot request/respose using InvokeModel under the hood.
+InvokeModel does not have a unified API across models (takes a Blob `body` input, which is a model specific json document).
+Because of that, ask doesn't generalize.

 ## Setup

 To use, you need to have access to an AWS account so you can interact with Amazon Bedrock.
 Additionally,